Moshkante/myNLP2HPO_GenDis_pipeline/README.md

 * Run the meta shell script `runanalysis.sh`.
 The pipeline requires a stable internet connection!

+* Version two can be tested with the meta shell script `runanalysis_v2.sh`, which also requires internet connection.
+The folders created with the second version have the prefix "v2_".

 ## Definition of folders created while running the shell script